nbulteau/mystravastats/README.md

 *Mandatory parameters*

 * -clientId: your application’s ID.
-You can your find your client id on this page : https://www.strava.com/settings/api
 * -clientSecret: your client secret.

-You can your find client secret on this page : https://www.strava.com/settings/api
+You can find your 'client id' and your 'client secret' on this page : https://www.strava.com/settings/api

 *Optional parameters*